Welcome to Today’s Family Camp Programs!

 Ensure that individuals self-screen every day before attending program using the provincial screening tool.
 All individuals must follow the monitoring and isolation advice outlined in the screening tool.

 Hot Weather Policy To ensure the health and safety of all, camp staff will modify activities to accommodate for hot weather.
 There will be more indoor time and less strenuous activities with more frequent water breaks.
 This will allow all campers to enjoy even the hottest days.

-Volunteer and Student Supervision Policy Only Today’s Family employees will have the direct responsibility for the supervision of children in the camp programs.
+Volunteer and Student Supervision Policy Safety and well-being of children is our top priority.
+Only Today’s Family staff will have the direct responsibility for the supervision of children in the camp programs.
 Please note: Volunteers and students are not considered part of the staff / caregiver-to-child ratio.

-Guiding Behaviour Today’s Family use re-direction and positive behaviour guidance techniques appropriate to the child’s age to promote self-discipline and respect for others and their environment.
+Guiding Behaviour Today’s Family uses re-direction and positive behaviour guidance techniques appropriate to the child’s age to promote self-discipline and healthy relationships with each other and their environment.

 Serious Occurrences Serious occurrences that happen in your child’s Camp Program are posted at the program location for your information.

 What is so great about Today’s Family Summer Day Camps?